 In the last three years, I’ve become completely dairy-free and gluten-free as I worked to feel my best.
-These are two things that are popular for people to cut and recommend eliminating from their routines for autoimmune diseases and as a way to help people cut calories by removing processed foods from their diets.
-However, I don’t espouse that they are wholesale evil or problematic for everyone, but for some people it is a worthwhile experiment.
+These are two things that are popular for people to cut for multiple reasons.
+They can be inflammatory, which exacerbates autoimmune diseases or make you feel badly, but cutting them is also a way to help people cut calories by removing processed foods from their diets.
+I don’t espouse that they are wholesale evil or problematic for everyone, but for some people trying life without them is a worthwhile experiment.
 I thought I’d share a little more about mine.

 Intuitively, the approach of focusing on whole foods and cutting grains and dairy felt right to me.
 Without a lot of facts, I started skewing that way, cooking paleo food for myself, baking paleo goods and seeking a leaner post baby body.
 I never really got leaner, but I felt pretty good.
-But the milk and allowances still crept in.
+Overtime though with a culture of “cheat meals” the milk and allowances still crept in to my weekly routine.
 On vacations or meals out, I’d enjoy it and not worry about it.
 I didn’t feel that badly either.
-At least not that I remember… I did do a couple of Whole30s as well and the re-entry phase confirmed that dairy was a problem.
+At least not that I remember… I did do a couple of Whole30s and the re-introduction phase confirmed that dairy was a problem.
 A HUGE PROBLEM.
 But it didn’t seem like gluten was, so after that I focused on keeping most dairy out, and didn’t worry about grains.
 But I’ll acknowledge there was still some dairy along the way.
 I mean, I’m a Texas girl who loves queso.
 That didn’t count in my book, and when we went to France a couple of years ago, and I had cheese every single day.

 That seemed fine for me until I was about 41.
-I honestly don’t know if I got more sensitive to dairy from keeping it out of my diet more, which some scientists hypothesize happens because your gut biome changes, or it could be that I became radically more aware of how dairy made me feel as exposure points became fewer and farther between.
-But I kept testing it because again, cheese, and I kept thinking I should be able to eat Greek yogurt or goat whey or casein or goat cheese or parmesean.
+I honestly don’t know if I got more sensitive to dairy from keeping it out of my diet, which some scientists hypothesize happens because your gut biome changes, or it could be that I became radically more aware of how dairy made me feel as exposure points became fewer and farther between.
+But I kept testing it here and there because again, cheese, and I kept thinking I should be able to eat Greek yogurt or goat whey or casein or goat cheese or Parmesan.
 You name it, I’d still test it because it was all in the vein of these healthy-ish options that work fine for other people.
 Until finally I realized the consequences of these individual exposures were more than I wanted to deal with.
 After an ounce of cheese, I’d be bloated and uncomfortable for about seven days.
 My weight easily spikes up four pounds if I eat some dairy, and I finally decided it wasn’t worth it.
-That was about 18 months ago, and though I’ve accidentally had a little when there was some in a protein bar that I wasn’t aware of or in some dark chocolate that wasn’t truly dark chocolate, I can honestly say I feel so much better it is so worth it to me and I’m firmly committed to this as a long-term need and plan.
+That was about 18 months ago, and though I’ve accidentally had a little when there was some in a protein bar that I did label read closely enough or in some dark chocolate that wasn’t truly dark chocolate, I can honestly say I feel so much better it is worth it to me.
+I’m firmly committed to this as a long-term need and plan.

 Being gluten-free is a much more recent development, and honestly my experience has made me more apt to ask clients to consider it – especially if they are coping with thyroid issues, PCOS, stalled progress (when everything else is in place) or GI distress.
 In December, my thyroid was starting to run low and in an effort to get things back on track, my doctor had me adapt a few lifestyle approaches including reducing training intensity, sleeping more and going gluten-free.
 For gluten he wanted me to do a 30-day elimination and reintroduction experiment, so that’s exactly what I did from about mid-January to mid-February.

 Our sensitivities change over time and can be brought out by stress, age and other health factors.
 My doctor said my issue was non-celiac gluten intolerance, which was probably made worse by overtraining and aging.
-Though we didn’t officially test the dairy, I suspect it’s still a straight up allergy based on my reactions.
+Though we didn’t officially test the dairy, I suspect it’s still a straight up allergy based on the extent my reactions to it.

-I honestly believe that people should evaluate these things for themselves and see if it helps them feel better than cutting just because they read eliminating them is good for you.
-Good for you, for many, is short hand for eat other stuff instead.
+I honestly believe that people should evaluate these things for themselves and see if it helps them feel better if they are having some of the issues I have noted above.
+There’s no reason to eliminate them just for the sake of doing so, and cutting them does force major food changes, which for many means a significant improvement in overall food quality, provided you don’t just stock up on gluten-free, dairy-free frankenfoods.
 Seriously it eliminates pizza, mac and cheese, burgers, queso and so many other go tos in our carb-dense, calorie-dense world, which are good things to cut for reasons far beyond the dairy and gluten components of the food.
 If you want to get serious about it because you’re coping with undiagnosed symptoms, eliminations and reintroduction as well as medical testing is the way to go.
-And if you’ll go to those lengths and know more about how it is affecting you, you’ll be more committed to living that lifestyle than you ever would be because you read an article or someone at the gym told you it was a good idea.
+And if you’ll go to those lengths and know how it is affects or benefits you, you’ll be more committed to living that lifestyle than you ever would be because you read an article or someone at the gym told you it was a good idea.